-The Master Plan for Central Pasila, approved in 2006, establishes a reference frame that lays out the overall urban land reclamation strategies; the Detailed Plan for the Tower Area on the existing bridge’s south side exemplifies the new urban pole factual and iconic core.
+The Master Plan for Central Pasila establishes a reference that lays out the overall urban land reclamation strategies; the Detailed Plan for the Tower Area on the existing bridge’s south side exemplifies the new urban pole factual and iconic core.

 The Pasila Quarter project provides the city planners with a new take off point for urban design by demonstrating how planned density placed at critical infrastructural nodes may be the main single factor helping human settlements to save precious natural resources, integrating social aspects, energy consumption, land use issues and material durability.